sshampine/bamazon/README.md

 Week 12 Assignment: Bamazon!

-The challeng was to create an Amazon like store front using Node.js.
+The challenge was to create an Amazon like store front using Node.js.
 The Bamazon store is CLI driven.
 The Node.js app uses MySQL to hold product inventory.
 Two versions of Bamazon are available:

 ### BamazonCustomer.js